-Teen Adolescent Therapy & Counseling in Boulder and Longmont
+Teen Adolescent Therapy in Boulder, Broomfield, Longmont

 Are you a parent of a teenage daughter who wonders if your child’s behavior is related to “normal” teenage growing pains, or are you worried there is something wrong?
 Does your daughter seem withdrawn?
 Does she spend more time on her phone than with her family?
 Does she have big emotions and have a hard time talking about them?
 Does she seem unsatisfied or critical with her changing body?
 Are you having a hard time communicating with her?

 You are not alone.
 Most parents of teenage girls struggle with the “teenage years.”
 You want to support your daughter in growing into a confident and empowered young woman, but at times you don’t know how.
 If you are a father, perhaps you feel helpless in the lack of experience and knowledge that stems from raising a child of the opposite gender.
 And if you are a mother, perhaps you have your own struggles with the pressure of being a woman in our culture, and are not sure how to model ‘self-love’.

 The therapists and counselors at Colorado Women’s Center can help–We were all teenage girls at one point!
 The teenage years are arguably, the hardest stage of development.
 The hormone fluctuations required for a girl’s body to grow into a woman’s body is dramatic, and they trigger emotional swings that are unpredictable for them and for you.
 We believe that in order to empower girls, we must support them in learning the language of their emotions.
 Women are wired to feel and there is great intelligence to their emotions.
 What if your daughter could use her emotions to understand her values?
 What if she recognizes the connection between her emotions and her menstrual cycle, and has effective tools to self-soothe when riding the emotional waves?
 Our staff is here to help.